zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-Now we can delete the assignement operator:
+Now we can delete the assignment operator:

 ```cpp
 template <typename T>